liuyu-star/drMARS/README.md

 * predictions = drMARS.fit(x,y,xnew,degree = NULL,Xadd=T,Xnorm=F,Xscale=F,plus=F,iter=F,ndir="NoPreSel",max.dim = 5,max.iter=50)$predicted

   We provide a number of arguments to make predictions using drMARS, and users need to adjust the arguments to improve the prediction accuracy of drMARS based on the data.
-The usage of the parameters is described in the file "drMARS.R".
+The usage of the parameters is described in the file "drMARS.fit.R".

 In addition, we also provide a three-dimensional graph of the predicted performance of drMARS.
 The following figure shows that the left side is the fitted graph and the right side is the real graph, the similarity between them is very high, which indicates that the drMARS fitting performance is good.
 See "example_scripts" file for specific usage and performance in the example.